apigee/apigee-remote-service-cli/README.md

 # Apigee Remote Service CLI

 Apigee's CLI for remote gateway service.
-This includes the proxy istalled into Apigee Runtime.
+This includes the "remote-service" proxy istalled into Apigee Runtime.